How to Dress When You Want ’30 & Thriving’ Vibes

 You can jazz up skinny jeans with a V-neck satin camisole or an open-back top.
 Or you can jazz up a boring top with a ruffle mini skirt or a midi slit skirt.
 Always make one part pop to avoid being boring and predictable.
 That’s your edge.

-8. Invest in timeless pieces.
+8. Invest in Timeless Pieces

 Basic white T-shirts are some of the versatile pieces you can hoard in your wardrobe.
 They go with anything and everything.
 The trick is the fabric though.
 While you can buy several white T-shirts from H&M, the fabric wears out too quickly.

 You need something a little bit more upscale.
-That way, you can pair that T-shirt with a blazer, or a nice mini skirt, or skinny jeans without the fabric pilling, diminishing your style.
+That way, you can pair that T-shirt with a blazer, a nice mini skirt, or skinny jeans without the fabric pilling, diminishing your style.

-9. Wear flattering jeans
+9. Wear Flattering Jeans

 A pair of skinny jeans look good on anyone!
 It sounds like skinny jeans are the trickiest but they’re not, especially if you’re like me and kind of a shorty.

-Boot cuts and straight cuts are much more difficult to work with as you need to tailor them to fit your height and before you know it, the jeans look completely different.
+Boot cuts and straight cuts are much more difficult to work with, as you need to tailor them to fit your height, and before you know it, the jeans look completely different.

 Skinny jeans are the safest no matter what.
 They go with heels, boots, sneakers, and any type of outerwear.
 High-waist low-waist, they’re must-haves in a wardrobe of women in their 30s.

 I hope these gave you an idea about what’s out there and some of the ways you can style your outfit without feeling uncomfortable.
-When all else fails though, there’s nothing, absolutely nothing, wrong with wearing yoga pants all day every day!
+When all else fails, though, there’s nothing, absolutely nothing, wrong with wearing yoga pants all day every day!
 Remember that.